 By using 5 steps which are direct translation to their Japanese words namely, Sorting, Set in order, Shining, Standardization & Sustenance, it aims to transform the ethos of housekeeping & general workstation management.

-This system has been implemented in CGS section, Antistatic Room, Air brake, Gauge, Compressor , Heat Exchanger & FIP section of Diesel shed/KJM till now.
+This system has been implemented in CGS section, Antistatic Room, Air brake, Gauge, Compressor , Heat Exchanger, FIP section, WWG and LAB of Diesel shed/KJM till now.
 The process flow has been rearranged in a way to organize Receiving, Overhauling, testing & Storage workstations & procedures in a sequential manner.
 Component and Spare parts have been designated specific places with clear identification of each rack & bin with alphabets and numbers.

 A guiding booklet containing component names & its location is also placed in a easily approachable place to ensure tracing of any component within a minute